Tuesday, December 3, 2024

 Milliswa: You’ve got a lot of energy in The Real.
 How did you channel that into the recording and performance?
 What was the vibe in the studio like when you laid it down?

 Lxnce: Honestly, it was super laid-back.
-I recorded myself, while Groovy and Nathan School, who engineered the song handled the rest.
+I recorded myself, while Groovy and Nathan Masters, who engineered the song handled the rest.
 There was no dramatic scene: just chill vibes.
 When we hit playback, we knew we had something fire on our hands.

 Milliswa: Tell me more about the BYSKLUB collective and how it came to be.